After Tax Margin Calculator

 Share by Email

 After-tax margin is the ratio of a company’s net profit to gross income after tax payments are taken into account.
-You can use the formula below to calculate the after-tax margin:
+You can use the formula below to calculate the after-tax margin, or simplify the process with our After Tax Margin Calculator:

 \text{After Tax Margin} = \left( \frac{\text{Net Profit}}{\text{Gross Margin}} \right) \times 100